diagrams/diagrams-doc/doc/manual.rst

 error messages to the `diagrams mailing list`_ for help interpreting them and/or so they can be added to this section.

-Couldn't match type `V P2` with `V2 Double`
+Couldn't match type `V (P2 Double)` with `V2 Double`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This error is due to what appears to be a bug in recent versions of
+This error is due to what appears to be a bug in 7.6.* versions of
 GHC.
 For some reason the definition of the `V` type family for points
 is not exported.
 To solve this you can add an explicit import of the
 form `import Diagrams.Core.Points` to the top of your